basilfisk/UI2/README.md

 |_post|Post-processing functions for user forms, passed as an argument to the `init` function.|
 |_validation|Internal validation patterns (in regular expression format) used for validating data entered into fields.
 Loaded from `etc/validation.js`.|

+# Issues

+## Short Term

+- How does the "access" element work?
+- try/catch picks up later errors.
+How do I fix this?
+    - ui.buttonSave
+    - admin.adminServer
+- Match the names in message.func with the current function names

+## Enhancements

+- Provide a tool for validating the menu and form schemas before running